Chevy Car Trivia Quiz Questions With Answers

 On November 3, 1911, Swiss

-race car driver and automotive engineer Louis Chevrolet co-founded the Chevrolet Motor Company in Detroit with whom?
+race car driver and automotive engineer Louis Chevrolet co-founded the Chevrolet Motor Company in

 A: William C. Durant, William Little, James H. Whiting, and Dr. Edwin R. Campbell.